AutoPMVs/PMV_Generator_Prod/README.txt

 Once this is done restart the pc to register the changes.

 Once the restart is complete, download the program from the git repositry and open in pycharm.
+Setup a virtual environment in that project folder.
+Now, double click the PMV_Generator_Prod\install_requirements.bat file to install python packages
-Now, go to Terminal (in pycharm) and type pip install -r requirements.txt In Resources/Datalists/PathListReduced change the 2 fields coloured red to your own paths:
+	OR go to Terminal (in pycharm) and type pip install -r requirements.txt In Resources/Datalists/PathListReduced change the 2 fields coloured red to your own paths:
 	AudioSegmentPath - Where you installed ffmpeg
 	pythonPath - Where you installed python (or your virtual environment for this project)